STICKER1998/Digital_Tools_for_Finance/Homework-4.md

 2. Don't use `git merge` frequently, otherwise some teammates would be confused about it.

-3.When you want to merge the branch
+3. When you want to merge the branch `feature-1` to the main branch (in this problem `midterm`), you should first use `git pull` to update the version and switch to the main branch.